Arbitration Advocacy and Criminal Matters: The Arbitration Advocate as Master of Strategy

 Be aware of your ethical obligations

 Know your professional responsibility rules – in particular, any specific provisions that may apply where criminal conduct or proceedings are involved.
 For example, if you learn that your client is about to break the law, your professional responsibility rules will most likely require you to take some action.
 However, also keep in mind that another jurisdiction – namely the one in which criminal proceedings are pending – may also impose ethical obligations.
-For example, counsel may be subject to disclosure obligations to local authorities if he or she undertakes substantial work in a given jurisdiction, despite the fact that such a disclosure may violate privilege in the lawyer’s home jurisdiction.
+For example, counsel may be subject to disclosure obligations to local authorities if he or she undertakes substantial work in a given jurisdiction, despite the fact that the disclosure may violate privilege in the lawyer’s home jurisdiction.
 You must take care to navigate what may in some cases be conflicting disclosure obligations with a particular focus on preserving your client’s right to avoid self-incrimination and on maintaining privilege protections.
 A disclosure in an arbitration that inadvertently violates either may result in a broad waiver of your client’s rights in a pending or future criminal proceeding.

 The most difficult situations will be where compliance with one disclosure obligation will necessarily result in violation of another.
-This was the case for a German lawyer practising in the United Kingdom, who refused to make a disclosure of client information as required by the British Proceeds of Crime Act 2002.
+This was the case for a German lawyer practising in the United Kingdom, who refused to make a disclosure of client information as required by the UK Proceeds of Crime Act 2002.
 The lawyer was convicted and imprisoned in the UK for refusing to disclose the information – even though the disclosure would have subjected him to disciplinary measures in Germany.
 Situations such as this are especially delicate and may require seeking out separate counsel to help you navigate them.

 Also keep in mind that, as an advocate, your role will always be to advance your client’s interests.
 Therefore, you are likely to have an obligation not to do anything that would endanger your client – for example, by waiving privilege.
 An inadvertent disclosure may allow prosecutors to seize incriminating information protected by a constitutional right or other privilege.
 If your adversary in the arbitration seeks disclosure of documents containing such information, know how to explain to the tribunal why the documents simply cannot be produced, and consider whether there is an alternative means by which your adversary can obtain the desired information in a manner that will not violate your client’s privilege.